CIA activities in Vietnam: Intelligence analysis

 Special National Intelligence Estimate 10–9–65, was done to assess the reactions, in various parts of the world, to an escalation of U.S. attacks on North Vietnam.
 This estimate is especially significant in the conflict between the White House and the military and intelligence community.
 By summer of 1965 there were more than 125,000 U.S. ground troops in Vietnam and there did not seem to be an end in sight for their continuous arrival.

-In August 1965, after Prime Minister Quat left the position and was replaced, the CIA worried that Buddhist protests would resume as they had under Diem.
-Under Diem religious tensions increased between the Buddhists and minority Roman Catholics.
-He gave Roman Catholics preference in governmental appointments and in military positions in addition to other actions that benefited Christians disproportionately over Buddhists.
+In August 1965, after Prime Minister Quat left the position and was replaced, the CIA worried that Buddhist protests would resume, as they had under Diem during the 1963 Buddhist crisis.
 In a special report on The Buddhists in South Vietnam from 1963, the CIA noted that they were tracking the discontent within the Buddhist community and trying to discern if these grievances could lead to political change within the country.
 In a section concerning political influences they write, "There seems to be little doubt that the intensity of the Buddhist protests reflected general discontent over the entrenched, autocratic rule of the Diems as well as specific grievances against their religious biases. there have been persistent reports that some extremist Buddhist leaders have been determined to keep up the momentum of demonstrations, not just to secure satisfaction of demands, but in hopes of bringing about the government's overthrow.
 Available information, however, indicates that most Buddhist leaders hoped to keep the religious issues isolated from broader political discontent and avoided collaboration with political opponents of Diem seeking to use the Buddhist issue to bring down his government".
 Diem's fight with the Buddhists lowered morale both within his government and his public support.
 The CIA feared that the Communists would exploit this in order to expand their influence in the community and made efforts to reduce Buddhist political involvement.
 An Quang Buddhists, led by Tri Quang, were contacted by the CIA.
 They offered to fund An Quang training programs in return for them remaining nonpolitical.
-The CIA felt that An Quang Buddhists may resume protests against the government because the new Prime Minister, Thieu-Ky was Catholic.
+The CIA felt that An Quang Buddhists may resume protests against the government because the new leader, Thieu was Catholic.
 The CIA wanted to keep the Buddhists out of conflict with the South Vietnamese during such a delicate time.
 Through December 1965, the CIA had given the An Quang Buddhists $12,500.
 This endeavor was successful in keeping the Buddhists out of the political arena.